Environment | In harmony with nature

 Recycled water project

 The Bridgestone Americas Sao Paolo plant launched a joint initiative with the city in 2016, which is designed to promote water recycling to help reduce the consumption of deep well water.
 Since the project was launched, over 50% of water used for the cooling system and boilers in the facility is recycled water supplied from a wastewater treatment company.
+In 2024, the plant eliminated deep well water consumption once industrial water was fully supplied both by internal recycled water and by the wastewater treatment company.

 Zero wastewater discharge plant